 The bees use your pool water to dilute their honey so they can feed it to their brood.
 They also use the water as an air conditioning system in the hive.
 They fan the water they’ve collected with their wings until it evaporates, reducing the temperature in the hive.

-Wasps also need water to survive, and some use it to create the mulch that dries as the papery walls of their nest.
+Wasps also need water to survive, and some use it to create the mulch walls of their nest.

 Neither the wasp nor bee is out to get you – they’re out to get water.
 And it’s no secret that bees need all the human help they can get, since we caused most of their problems in the first place.
 So, let’s keep this in mind as we look for an alternative to the spray can or rolled up newspaper.